codemacherUG/tile_maps/Documentation/Configuration/TypoScript/Index.rst

 Defines the representation of a marker.
 This corresponds to the maker definition of Leaflet.
-You can find more information `here <https://leafletjs.com/examples/custom-icons/>`
+You can find more information here: `<https://leafletjs.com/examples/custom-icons/>`

 hightlightMarkerIcon